Ilyaki322/SFML-Chess-Engine/README.md

 ## How to Run:

-1. Visual studio / CLion - Open the root folder with an IDE and press Run (Release Preset)
+1. Visual studio / CLion - Open the root folder with an IDE and press Run (Release Preset on SFML_CHESS_ENGINE.exe)

-2. Using a terminal open the root dir and 'cmake --preset x64-Release'
+2. Using a terminal open the root dir and 'cmake --preset x64-Release' then 'cmake --build --preset x64-Release --config Release'

-Should create a build folder with an .exe inside
+The executable (SFML_CHESS_ENGINE.exe) will be at build/Release

 ## Data Structures: